Analyse de Données Master MIDS

 \(\sigma(R, \text{FALSE})\) returns an empty table with the same schema as \(R\)

-based on origin
+flights based on origin and dest

 and then projecting on dest, time_hour, carrier